-While typical marketing people create, write, design and build, marketing operations people are more detail-oriented, have finance or engineering backgrounds, and are dedicated to putting systems and steps around the creative process.
+While typical marketing people create, write, design and build, marketing operations people are more detail-oriented, have technical, finance or engineering backgrounds, and are dedicated to putting systems, process and technology around the creative process.

 Just think about what a marketing team is juggling today.
 A typical campaign consists of 20 to 30 separate tactics being executed at the same time almost every single day.

-It is coping with analytics, reporting and metrics that need to be created, analyzed and reviewed across departments.
+Marketing operations is coping with analytics, reporting and metrics that need to be created, analyzed and reviewed across departments.
 The best marketing operations people are uncovering insights and designing action plans that should improve marketing and revenue performance.

-Marketing is also involved in cross-department coordination among sales, customer service, finance and the executive team – coordination that needs tight integration and orchestration, almost every single day.
+Marketing operations is also involved in cross-department coordination among sales, customer service, finance and the executive team – coordination that needs tight integration and orchestration, almost every single day.

 If your company is small, and your marketing and sales departments are equally small, you might not need to assign this role to a specific person.
 Different individuals on your small team might perform specific marketing operations functions, or you might outsource those functions to an agency.

 Let’s look at a quick checklist.
-If you any of these items describe your company, you should consider marketing operations as a way to solve these difficulties.
+If any of these items describe your company, you should consider marketing operations as a way to solve these difficulties.

 I've outlined what marketing operations is and provided indications of whether your company could benefit from adding a marketing operations resource to your team.
 But when it comes to day-to-day business in the marketing department – what exactly would a marketing operations person do?

 Even if they aren't the best person to garner insights from the data, they should still make sure the data is accurate; the systems are linked up, integrated and talking; the dashboards are rendering correctly; and any alerts or notices that were set up to be sent have sent to the marketing people who need to be alerted.

 Next, they might have a set of changes, configuration updates or fixes that need to be applied to the marketing automation platform or CRM software.

 Any campaign planning, cross-tactical execution planning, budget setting and performance review meetings should include the marketing operations team.
 It should be involved in anything related to the efficient execution of the company’s overall marketing.

-This time of year is big for marketing operations, because they’re the ones looking at the big picture, aligning reporting, metrics and technology to ensure that delivery and execution are flawless.
+This time of year is big for marketing operations because they’re the ones looking at the big picture, aligning reporting, metrics and technology to ensure that delivery and execution are flawless.

 Marketing operations can be responsible and accountable to make sure execution is orchestrated and seamless across a variety of channels.

 the first time in years, you can hire internal marketing operations people to join your team.
 It’s a real job, with a real job description, and people with this title are working at other companies.

-Agencies that have close relationships with technology providers, that are obsessed with data and analytics and that have their own execution processes and methodologies are usually better suited to serve your MOPS requirements.
+Agencies that have close relationships with technology providers, that are obsessed with data and analytics and that have their own execution processes and methodologies are usually better suited to service your MOPS requirements.